dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 - How do your data developers prefer to work?
 - How do you manage different data environments, and different behaviors in those environments?

-dbt Cloud provides standard mechanisms for tackling the considerations above: cross-team collaboration, access control, orchestration, isolated data environments. which delivers long-term benefits to your organization.
+dbt Cloud provides standard mechanisms for tackling these considerations, all of which delivers long-term benefits to your organization:
+- cross-team collaboration
+- access control
+- orchestration
+- isolated data environments

 If you have rolled your own dbt Core deployment, you have probably come up with different answers.

 ## Plan your move